- Applications open

 What you'll receive

-As the scholarship recipient, you will have the opportunity to work with a team of leading researchers and designers at QUT within the BMW Group + QUT Design Academy and with colleagues at BMW Group, to undertake your own innovative research to advance the fields of industrial design, design thinking and creativity and design expertise, and to gain an internationally recognised postgraduate qualification.
+You will have the opportunity to work with a team of leading researchers and designers at QUT and colleagues at BMW Group within the BMW Group + QUT Design Academy, to undertake your own innovative research to advance the fields of industrial design, design thinking and creativity and design expertise, and to gain an internationally recognised postgraduate qualification.

 To apply for this scholarship, you must meet the entry requirements for a Doctor of Philosophy (PhD) at QUT, including any English language requirements for international students.